 Any organisational strategy that is unhealthy will not advance the mission of the organisation.
 Because strategy demonstrates the organisations’ priorities and direction, an unhealthy strategy would manifest as no clear or consistent steps forward, and no momentum to bring about change.
 The urgent will dominate the important, or there could be a paralysis of analysis as no-one seems clear on what should be done next.

-To find out the organisational health of your church, get in touch today.
+To find out the health of your organisation, get in touch today.